sherjilozair/dqn/README.md

 To run, `python example.py <env_name>`.
 It runs `MsPacman-v0` if no env is specified.
 Uncommend the `env.render()` line to see the game while training, however this is likely to make training slow.

+Currently, it assumes that the observation is an image, i.e. a 3d array, which is the case for all Atari games, and other Atari-like environments.

 # Purpose
 This is meant to be a very simple implementation, to be used as a started code.
 I aimed it to be easy-to-comprehend rather than feature-complete.